 Heat retention can be a problem with some all-foam mattresses.
 However, both the Bear mattress and the Purple mattress offer adaptations that help them sleep cooler.

 The Bear mattress uses a Celliant cover, which is more breathable than most fabrics.
 The layer of graphite-gel memory foam is designed to pull unwanted heat away from your body.
 Since the Bear mattress is firmer than many mattresses, it also prevents excessive sinking, so it shouldn’t hug the body enough to trap a lot of heat.
-The Purple mattress’s Smart Comfort Grid allows airflow to promote a cooler night’s sleep.
+The Purple mattress’s grid comfort system allows airflow to promote a cooler night’s sleep.

 While both mattresses use different methods, either mattress should offer enough heat dispersal to keep you comfortable throughout the night.